-- Be an undergraduate or graduate student at AU or an Invited Partner School during the Spring 2014 semester.
+Be an enrolled undergraduate or graduate student at AU or an Invited Partner School during the Spring semester.

 Registering as an Individual

 To register as an individual to be matched with others, please write "FREE AGENT" in the "Team Name" field.
-You will be notified of your teammates at a later date.
+You will be notified as to who your teammates are during the last week of January.
+There will also be a Free Agent Social where all Free Agents can meet each other and develop teams themselves.
+See the Workshops & Events link for more information.

 Registering as a Team